rodneymawero/Kikoromeo-App/README.md

 ## The Model Deployed

-The model used in deployment is the Catboost model trained with the OneVsRestClassifier strategy for multi-class classification tasks in Scikit-learn.
+The model used in deployment is the CatBoost model trained with the OneVsRestClassifier strategy (OVR) for multi-class classification tasks in Scikit-learn.
+Also known as one-vs-all, this strategy consists in fitting one classifier per class e.g Class 0 vs Rest , with Rest being the other classes (Class 1, 2, .. etc) and Class 1 vs Rest(Class0, 2,... etc) and so on.

 The Catboost_clf not only predicts whether one is negative, primary hypothyroid or has compensatory hypothyrodism, but also outputs the prediction probabilities for the predicted class, given the user inputs of course ;-).

 CatBoost is  known for its robustness and ability to handle categorical features.
 The OneVsRestClassifier strategy in scikitlearn  extends binary classification to multi-class scenarios.
 This combination allows one to effectively tackle complex classification problems with superior performance and accuracy.